Mary-k254/SRB-App/README.md

 # Smart Booking Software for Public Transport

-A modern, full-stack MVP mimicking the Bolt app experience for public transport in Kenya.
+A modern, full-stack MVP for public transport in Kenya.

 ## Features